 Introduction

 Acid phosphatase is an enzyme that catalyzes the hydrolysis of phosphate esters in an acidic environment.
-This chemical reaction is essential to different metabolic processes.
+This chemical reaction is crucial for various metabolic processes.
 Therefore, acid phosphatase exists in several biological kingdoms, including plants, animals, fungi, and bacteria.
-Research has shown that acid phosphatase plays a critical role in different physiological processes in humans, including bone resorption, immune defenses, pathogen clearance, epithelial growth regulation, and iron transport.[1]
+Research has shown that acid phosphatase plays a crucial role in various physiological processes in humans, including bone resorption, immune defense, pathogen clearance, epithelial growth regulation, and iron transport.[1]

 Pathophysiology